Residential colleges of the Australian National University: Ursula Hall

 Ursula Hall is a catered residential hall.
 The hall was founded as an all-female institution in 1968 by the Ursuline Order.
 In 1971 it became a co-educational college.
 In 2004, Ursula College became known as Ursula Hall.
 Notable alumni of the Ursula Hall include Barry O'Farrell who was president of the residents committee.

 Wright Hall

 Wright Hall is a flexi catered residential hall.
 It opened to students in 2019 and houses over 400 students.
 It sits on the western end of University Avenue, next to Bruce Hall.
 The creation of Wright Hall was announced in 2016, when Louise and Graham Tuckwell announced a $100 million plan to build Wright Hall and a new Bruce Hall.
 Wright is Louise Tuckwell's maiden name, and so the hall is named after Louise's ancestors.
 These ancestors include convicts sent to Australia on the First and Second Fleet.
-Wright Hall's moto is "Tenacitas, Comitas, Gratia," which translates to “get on with it, get on with each other and be grateful.”
+Wright Hall's motto is "Tenacitas, Comitas, Gratia," which translates to “get on with it, get on with each other and be grateful.”